MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsOnlineAudioFile.md

 ### System.Object

 ## NOTES
-Please note that using this cmdlet on other application types like OrgAutoAttendant and HuntGroup does not make the audio file for deletion.
-These kind of audio files will automatically be deleted, when the corresponding Auto Attendant or Call Queue is deleted.
+Please note that using this cmdlet on other application types like OrgAutoAttendant and HuntGroup does not mark the audio file for deletion.
+These kinds of audio files will automatically be deleted, when

+the corresponding Auto Attendant or Call Queue is deleted.

 The cmdlet is available in Teams PS module 2.4.0-preview or later.